roytang/blog/content/quotes/tic.md

 ### 171

-<jaeger> excluding poor people because reasons
+&lt;jaeger&gt; excluding poor people because reasons

-<jaeger> that's a slippery slope to tyranny and oppression
+&lt;jaeger&gt; that's a slippery slope to tyranny and oppression

 ---

 ### 172

-<jaeger> you can be a tyrant
+&lt;jaeger&gt; you can be a tyrant

-<jaeger> mas madali maging efficient pag evil
+&lt;jaeger&gt; mas madali maging efficient pag evil

-<jaeger> but then you'd have to be evil
+&lt;jaeger&gt; but then you'd have to be evil

 ---

 ### 173

-<jaeger> being evil is always easy
+&lt;jaeger&gt; being evil is always easy

-<jaeger> people would never be evil if it was hard
+&lt;jaeger&gt; people would never be evil if it was hard

 ---

 ### 174

-<jaeger> did you read the part where i said "im not sure"?
+&lt;jaeger&gt; did you read the part where i said &quot;im not sure&quot;?

-<jaeger> it means idkshit
+&lt;jaeger&gt; it means idkshit

 ---